lpcode808/SteamEngine25/content/atlas/concepts/AI Integration.md

 ### **The "Explain the Whole Process" Test**
 > *"A test of whether you've used AI unethically is whether you can explain the whole process - it's almost like someone recorded a video of everything you did."*

-**[Day 20](../calendar/consolidated.md#day-20-ai-ethics-and-robot-storage)**: Before introducing any AI tools, students learned this fundamental principle for responsible use.
+**[[calendar/consolidated#day-20-ai-ethics-and-robot-storage|Day 20]]**: Before introducing any AI tools, students learned this fundamental principle for responsible use.

 #### **Green Light Scenarios** ✅
 - **Learning reinforcement**: Using AI to explain concepts you're studying